kcricht06/NewRepository/README.md

 <<<<<<< HEAD
-This is going into my new repositor
+This is going into my new repository
 =======
 This is going into my new repository
 Making changes in Git Hub